 Maarten Botterman is Founder and Director of GNKS, a company known for its policy research on information society issues.
+He is currently ICANN Board Director, Chairman of the IGF Dynamic Coalition on the Internet of Things, and Chairman of the Supervisory Board of NLnet Foundation.
 Maarten is information society policy expert, based in the Netherlands, and with a focus on European, US and global information society policy issues like impact of technology on society, global governance, information assurance, e-government, and global internet challenges.
 He has been involved in Information Security policy, Data protection, Future Internet and Internet Governance, both as policy analyst (RAND, GNKS) and as Chairman on the Board of the third largest general Registry in the world (Public Interest Registry, serving .ORG and .NGO, a USA based non-profit business).
 He has been involved in studies and impact assessments around future internet and other ICT policy related studies since 1999.

 Expert Group Members:

 - Maarten Botterman – GNKS, IGF DC IoT, NLnet (chair)

 - Dr David Farber – Carnegie Mellon University, IEEE fellow, ACM fellow (co-chair)

 - Dr Jonathan Cave – Warwick University, GNKS, Regulatory Policy Committee Economist Member